rendered-obsolete/rendered-obsolete.github.io/_drafts/2019/lmbr_editor_rust.md

 - Rust FFI prefers forwarding to C methods (see [FFI Omnibus](http://jakegoulding.com/rust-ffi-omnibus/objects/), [use in Firefox](https://hsivonen.fi/modern-cpp-in-rust/), etc.)
 - There's crates like [vptr](https://docs.rs/vptr/0.2.1/vptr/) with alternative implementations

-__TL;DR__

-There's no built-in support for passing compatible objects through Rust/C++ FFI.

 ## Implementation

-I ever-so-briefly contemplated building the vtable in Rust so `IPlugin` instances could be completely constructed.
-Instead, we'll do the C++ object creation in C++ via a "EditorRustPlugin" static library:
+We ever-so-briefly contemplated manually building the vtable so `IPlugin` instances could be completely constructed in Rust.
+Instead, we'll go the less brittle route and do C++ object creation in C++ via a "EditorRustPlugin" static library:

 ```cpp
 #include <platform_impl.h>